aldebaran/qi-doc/source/guide/cxx-register-types.rst

     QI_REGISTER_MT_OBJECT(Drawer, draw, drawDone, origin);
   }

+.. _guide-cxx-register-types-object-manual:

 Doing it manually
 -----------------

 The helper won't always allow you to register a class, for example when you have method overloading in your class.
-In these cases, you need to register your type manually so that you can specify the signature of the function.
+In these cases, you need to register your type manually with `qi::ObjectTypeBuilder` so that you can specify the signature of the function.

 .. code-block:: cpp